 “We’re slowly starting to see financial institutions move into that space,” Durnford says of streaming services.

-Learn More: How Behavioral Science Gives Bankers an Edge Acquiring Customers
+- Use Behavioral Science for an Edge in Acquiring Customers

 All Claritas needed to get started was addresses for O Bee members, Durnford says.
 The company could then determine which of the 60 segments each household fell into.